 What is actuarial science?
 (Don’t major in it!)

 Actuarial science is becoming more and more popular among math-loving students looking for ways to use their skills after college.
-But, before you jump into it, here are ALL the details.
-At the end, I even talk about why I don’t recommend you major in it (even though I did).

 So, first off, what is actuarial science?